 NURS 628 Family Health Promotion and Health Maintenance

-This course focuses on advanced family nursing with emphasis on family and individual health promotion and maintenance for the Family Nurse Practitioner.
-Major theoretical foundations are presented including family theory, the Shuler Nurse Practitioner Practice Model, and the Health Promotion Model.
-Students apply theories and concepts to actual family and individual health maintenance assessment and planning.
-Focus is placed on use of the clinical decision-making process for the assessment and plan.
-Students work with a family whose background is different from their own.
+This course focuses on advanced nursing practice with emphasis on family and individual health promotion and maintenance for the Family Nurse Practitioner.
+Major theoretical foundations are presented including the Shuler Nurse Practitioner Practice Model, and Health Promotion Model.
+Students apply theories and concepts to health maintenance assessment, risk mitigation, therapeutic communication, genetics/genomics screening and planning.
+Focus is placed on use of the clinical decision-making process for the assessment and plan for advance practice nurses.

 2 Graduate credits